nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

 ## Learning Objectives

-1. You should be able to explain what a client and a server is in web development.
 1. You should be able to explain what an HTTP status code is.
 1. You should be able to explain the purpose of a 200 status code.
 1. You should be able to explain the purpose of a 201 status code.